thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow-informational.md

     |                    |                                                |                   |           |
 ~~~

-The initial flow matches the one defined by {{ RFC9576 }}.
+The initial flow matches the one defined by {{RFC9576}}.
 A Client gets challenged when
 accessing a resource on an Origin.
 The Client goes to the Attester to get issue a Token.

 Through configuration mechanism not defined in this document, the Client is aware the Origin
 acts as a Reverse Flow issuer.

-This is an extension of {{ RFC9576 }}.
+This is an extension of {{RFC9576}}.
 The Client sends Request+Token+TokenRequest(Origin Issuer).
 The Origin runs the issuance protocol based, and returns Response+TokenResponse(Origin Issuer).

 TokenRequest(Origin Issuer) and TokenResponse(Origin Issuer) happen through a new HTTP Header `PrivacyPass-Reverse`.
-`PrivacyPass-Reverse` is a base64url encoded binary encoded HTTP message, respectively per {{!RFC4648}} and {{!RFC9292}}.
+`PrivacyPass-Reverse` is a base64url ({{!RFC4648}}) encoded BatchedTokenRequest as defined in {{!BATCHED_TOKENS=I-D.draft-ietf-privacypass-batched-tokens-04, Section 6}}.

-> The use of binary encoding avoids the definition of a new ad-hoc encoding of request, response, and
-> associated errors for each Privacy Pass issuance protocols.
-This matches the architecture as defined in {{!RFC9576}}.
-> An alternative is to use arbitrary batched tokens as defined in {{!BATCHED_TOKENS=I-D.draft-ietf-privacypass-batched-tokens-04}}
+> The use of arbitrary batched tokens as defined in {{Section 6 of BATCHED_TOKENS}} is
-> batched tokens have a slight overhead, but already provide a base for encoding arbitrary token requests, response, and errors
+> because this already provides encoding for request and response, error wrapping, and
+> a concise format.
+One could use binary http or a new format

 ## Client behaviour

 Along with sending PrivateToken from the Initial Issuer to the Origin, the
-Client sends one TokenRequest as defined in {{!RFC9578}} or
+Client sends a TokenRequest as defined in {{!RFC9578}} or
-{{!BATCHED_TOKENS}}
+{{!BATCHED_TOKENS}}, and wraps them as an arbitrary batched token request.
 The Client SHOULD consider Privacy Pass Reverse Flow like the initial flow.
 The Client is responsible to coordinate between the different entities.
 Specifically, if the Reverse Origin is the Initial Attester/Issuer, the Client